Student Life

 Are there Indigenous courses at Ontario Tech University?

 Yes, many programs offer courses with Indigenous content.
-The Faculty of Social Sciences and Humanities offers an elective course, Introduction to Indigenous Studies, that is available to all students.
+The Faculty of Social Science and Humanities offers an elective course, Introduction to Indigenous Studies, that is available to all students.

 Visit ontariotechu.ca/indigenous for more information.